ONSgeo/Built_Up_Areas/README.md

 ## Does ONS intend to publish their own version of the Built Up Extents and Non Built Up Extents layers available in OS Open Built Up Areas?
 OS Open Built Up Areas actually consists of three layers:
 * Built Up Areas
 * Built Up Extents
 * Non Built Up Extents

 The ‘Built Up Areas’ layer is the most similar to previous geographies and is what we would consider to the ‘primary’ layer, hence why it has been assigned GSS codes.
 The other layers do not have separate GSS Codes, instead they have been given ‘Related to GSS Codes’ identifiers in the OS dataset.

 We are exploring how we can best support these layers whilst also adhering to the [GSS Geography Policy](https://analysisfunction.civilservice.gov.uk/policy-store/gss-geography-policy/ "GSS Geography Policy").
-In the meantime we suggest you access these layers via the [OS Data Hub](https://osdatahub.os.uk/downloads/open/BuiltUpAreas "OS Open Built Up Areas Download Page"), but if this option does not meet your requirements please e-mail ons.geography@ons.gov.uk and we will do our best to help.
+In the meantime we suggest you access these layers via the [OS Data Hub](https://osdatahub.os.uk/downloads/open/BuiltUpAreas "OS Open Built Up Areas Download Page") if needed, but if this option does not meet your requirements please e-mail ons.geography@ons.gov.uk and we will do our best to help.